SamuelDonovan/minimost/README.md

-Mommy, can we have Mattermost?
+Mom, can we have Mattermost?

 Mom: We have Mattermost at home.